-Wall Street set to open with small gains as US-China trade talks continue
+Stocks trade higher as US-China trade talks continue

-Wall Street is poised to open slightly up on Friday as investors brace for continued trade talks between the U.S. and China.
+Wall Street on Friday traded higher as investors brace for continued trade talks between the U.S. and China.

 Continue Reading Below

+The second day of high level talks is taking place and will reach another level as President Trump will meet with China’s top trade negotiator, Liu He, in Washington, according to Bloomberg.

 Among the biggest movers is Kraft Heinz, which on Thursday disclosed a Securities and Exchange Commission investigation into its accounting practices.
-Stock for the Chicago-based company – which also slashed its quarterly dividend to 40 cents and wrote down the value of its key brands by $15 billion – was down nearly 26 percent in premarket trading to $35.90 per share.
+The Chicago-based company slashed its quarterly dividend to 40 cents and wrote down the value of its key brands by $15 billion, sending shares plummeting.

 |Ticker